This page is still under construction, proper pictures will follow someday...

 Compared to other historical chromatic harps, both the life-span and the surviving repertoire of the arpa de dos órdenes are enormous.
 Two methods were written for this instrument (Lucas Ruiz de Ribayaz, 1677 and Diego Fernandez de Huete, 1702-04), digital copies of them (as well as several manuscripts of harp tunes and both the Cabezón and Venegas de Henestrosa books) can be found here.
 Also, it was used as an accompanying instrument for tonos (songs) and in zarzuelas (musical comedies) and operas.

 My arpa de dos órdenes was made by Claus Henry Hüttel after an original by Pere Elias (Barcelona 1704) for a dear friend of mine.
 I feel grateful to be playing new life into her harp after Margreet’s untimely death.
+You can hear this harp by clicking here.

 In Italy, the multiple rows of strings remained parallel.
 Whether this originated from a desire to keep the narrow soundbox design of the Renaissance (like the so-called ‘Este’ harp, which was played by Laura Peverara at the court of duke Alfonso in Ferrara in the last two decades of the 16th C.) or for other reasons, I don’t know… Even when the harps became too big to carve the soundbox from one piece of wood, the Italian soundboards remained noticeably narrower than the Spanish, sounding more delicate.